 Business credit, also known as trade credit, is defined as any loan or line of credit to a company for a business purpose whereby those funds are used for a business purpose to conduct its operations.
 It's important to establish business credit as it is a very important component to the operations of a business throughout its life cycle, whether a new business or a well-established business; business credit is an essential tool that must be established and nurtured.

-In this simple guide to business credit, let’s learn how a business credit score is calculated, how to establish business credit and build business credit file, why it is important, and how to maintain and protect your business credit.
-By building business credit and maintaining good business credit, you will be able to access business financing more easily products like long term and short term business loans, business lines of credit, business credit cards, and equipment financing.
+In this simple guide to business credit, let’s learn how a business credit score is calculated, how to establish business credit and build a business credit file, why it is important, and how to maintain and protect your business credit.
+By building business credit and maintaining good business credit, you will be able to access business financing more easily for products like long-term and short-term business loans, business lines of credit, business credit cards, and equipment financing.

 How Does Business Credit Work and How Is It Calculated?

 Lenders use a business’s financial history to create a “business credit score.”
 The better the score, the more likely the company will be granted a loan or credit.
 Economic history is pulled from several sources, such as:

 - UCC filings